ChromeGaming/Community-Page/README.md

 - **Events & Tournaments:** Join exciting gaming events, tournaments, and challenges hosted within the Chrome gaming community.
 Compete against other players, earn rewards, and showcase your skills.

 - **Developer Interaction:** Connect directly with game developers, provide feedback, suggest improvements, and participate in Q&A sessions.
 Help shape the future of gaming on Chrome.

+## Project Website

+Check out the [project website](https://gamesphere-multiplayer.github.io/Community-Page/) for more information.

 ### How to Get Involved: